-We may issue up to Two Hundred Fifty Million Dollars (\$250,000,000) of our Certificates during the offering period covered by this Offering Circular.
-This amount may be issued in any one or more of the types of Certificates and may only be issued at their face value and only in the State of Florida and the U.S. Virgin Islands.
+We may issue up to Three Hundred Million Dollars (\$300,000,000) of our Certificates during the offering period covered by this Offering Circular.
+This amount may be issued in any one or more of the types of Certificates and may only be issued at their face value and only in Alabama, Florida, Georgia, and the U.S. Virgin Islands.
 The Certificates will be offered only by this Offering Circular.

-This Offering Circular is intended to be used by investors from May 1, 2024, through April 30, 2025.
+This Offering Circular is intended to be used by investors from May 1, 2025, until its expiration at the publication of the next Offering Circular, which is typically 12 months from this date.
 If the entire amount of the offering is not needed for the purposes intended, the offering may be withdrawn, and the acceptance of subscriptions suspended.